robin13/work-README/README.md

 Honesty has precedence over team first - I will not lie to customers just to be behind the team.

-## Transparancy
+## Transparency

 I wish there was more transparency in the world.
 In all systems I will be looking for ways to (safely) allow access to more data by more people.
 I believe the best decisions are made by well informed people, and so there is always value in making data accessible, even if the benefits are not immediately visible.
 Data should not only be accessible (i.e. I can technically get it), but understandable (presented / stored in a manner that it is useful).

 ## Memory

 I think many people rely on their memory too much - memory is fickle and fragile.
-If you ask me about something I did last week, I may not
+If you ask me about something I said last week, I may not be able to recall it and will rather trust my notes than my memory.
-If I have worked intimately with you for a year, and stumble trying to recall your name when introducing you to someone, please don't take it personally... even though I practice, names and birthdays are very difficult for me; I am not confident of recalling the birth dates and middle names of my own children without using my address book.
+If I have worked intimately with you for a year, and stumble trying to recall your name when introducing you to someone, please don't take it personally... even though I practice, names and birthdays remain very difficult for me; I am not confident of recalling the birth dates and middle names of my own children without looking them up in my address book.
+Strangely I am very good at remembering events, activities, maps, trivia and technical documentation...

-## Erata
+## Miscellaneous

 Wasting time is a trigger for me.